robinsmidsrod/ams-han-decoder/README.md

 Requires `JSON` CPAN module to work.
 Install dependencies using your system package manager or favorite CPAN client.
 If you're using a Debian-based system, it is usually enough to `apt-get install libjson-perl`.

+# Installing as a systemd service shipping JSON over MQTT

+This is an example of using the decoder together with `mosquitto_pub` to ship the JSON message over MQTT to its destination.

+    [Unit]
+    Description=AMS HAN decoder

+    [Service]
+    Environment=HOME=/root
+    ExecStart=/usr/local/bin/ams-han-decoder -m AIDON_V0001 -p 'mosquitto_pub -s -t sensor/aidon' /dev/aidon

+    [Install]
+    WantedBy=multi-user.target